RozhakXD/Fb-Crack/README.md

     ```

 ## Troubleshooting
-When using a brute force tool for Threads accounts, you might encounter several common issues that can affect your success.
-Identifying and addressing these problems strategically is crucial to optimizing your results.
+When working with a brute force tool for Threads accounts, you may encounter several common issues that can impact your success.
+Identifying and addressing these problems strategically is essential to maximize your results and ensure effective operation of the tool.

 ### Enhancing Success Rates
 - **User-Agent Selection**: Use high-quality user-agents such as `REALME`, `OPPO`, `POCO`, `XIAOMI`, `SAMSUNG`, `INFINIX`, `ONEPLUS`, `PIXEL`, `NEXUS`, `HUAWEI`.
 These user-agents mimic real devices, reducing detection risks and improving success rates.